Data portability: Switzerland

 and here in French.
 The association partners with a cooperative called MIDATA.coop, which will offer users a place to store their data.

 A second association has issued its guideline on the topic.

 Over the longer term, the Swiss may have to consider that data portability is in the GDPR.
 Given that the GDPR will raise compliance costs for EU-based companies, it is unlikely that the EU would tolerate a situation with third-party countries in which Swiss companies would not be held to the same standard in order to keep competition fair.
 The legal terms involved are adequacy and reciprocity.

 United States: California

 The State of California has a Consumer Privacy Act (CCPA) of 2018, which introduces data portability to the USA.

+United States: Utah

+The State of Utah is the first state to pass the Digital Choice Act, which, among other provisions, requires social media service providers of any size to provide data portability export (but not import) starting July 2026.

 Canada

 Canada anticipates a law in that it shows Transparency, Portability and Interoperability as Principle No. 4 of its Digital Charter.

 India

 Data portability is included in the Personal Data Protection Bill 2019 about to become law as section 26 in chapter VI.